Temple of Satet

-Earliest times to first intermediate period
+Earliest times to First Intermediate Period

 The earliest temple was built c.
 3200 BC and was little more than a cultic niche lodged between three large natural granite boulders.
 This earliest temple was very small, housing a sanctuary of about 2 × 2 m that was made of mud bricks.
 In front of the sanctuary, on the East side, there were some mud brick houses.
 The temple was enlarged during the 1st and 2nd Dynasties and rebuilt during the Third Dynasty, but its old plan was kept.
 On the South side outside the niche between the boulders, some granaries were added.
 The temple was again rebuilt during the Fifth Dynasty, possibly under Nyuserre Ini, at which point the sanctuary located at the center of the rock niche was enlarged.
 In front of it was now a forecourt, about 5 × 5 m in size, which was surrounded by an open walkway.
 A deposit of votive offerings was discovered under the floor of the sanctuary.
 These were dedicated to the goddess over a few hundred years during the course of the Old Kingdom by both royal and private individuals and comprised mainly small faience figures, showing humans and animals.
 Beyond that, on the South side, granaries and a mud brick administrative building were located.

 Pepi I, the second pharaoh of the Sixth Dynasty ordered once more a rebuilding of the temple.
-The old plan was kept, but the brick walls were enlarged and a granite sanctuary for the goddess' statue was added.
+The old plan was kept, but the brick walls were enlarged and a granite sanctuary for the goddess's statue was added.
 By this time, the god Khnum was also worshipped in the temple.
 In his fifth year of reign, Pepi's successor Merenre Nemtyemsaf I came to Elephantine to receive the submission of Nubian chieftains.
 On that occasion he might have visited the temple to renew the shrine erected by his father.